 - ^ This year's list of Europe's "30 Under 30" in the field of entertainment can be Forbes Retrieved 26 August 2020

 - ^ The new campaign video for Loewe features Jodie Comer, and it's completely bonkers.
-Elle Date: 24 September 2019 Retrieved September 25 2019
+Elle Date: 24 September 2019 Retrieved The 25th of September 2019

 - ^ Posted by Rosemary Donahue on March 31st, 2020 Title: "Jodie Comer on 'Killing Eve' and Her Collaboration with Noble Panacea" Allure Retrieved 31 March 2020